ashkonf/LeGloVe/readme.md

 [**model_name**].model is saved to disk in the current directory.
 This model can then be loaded to obtain all trained word vectors.

+# Load a trained model

+`example.py` contains code, duplicated below for convenience, that illustrates how to load a pre-trained model (by the name of LeGlove.model).

+    		model = Glove.load('LeGlove.model')
+    		dictionary = model.dictionary
+		word_vectors = model.word_vectors

+`dictionary` is a map from the string of a word to its word index, for all words. `word_vectors` is a map from a word index to its corresponding word vector, for all word indexes (for all words).
+The trained vector of a word can thus be accessed by first obtaining its word index from `dictionary` and then using this index to obtain the word vector from `word_vectors`.
+See `example.py` for further details.

 # Dependencies

 All dependencies are listed in `requirements.txt`.
 The necessary libraries can be installed all at once using the following command.